Sunday, December 21, 2008

 that tries to charge a licensing fee even if a sample is featured

 on a website(!) which is self-defeating and unproductive.
+I can

 tell you that if such an organization tries to charge me fees for